 - Vitamin D is a primary mediator of the immune system.
 Known for its function in preventing cancer, regulating minerals, building bones and regulating hormones in the body it is essential to maintain in sufficient levels to prevent dis-ease.

 - Without sufficient Vitamin D (which must be received through animals with hair/fur) the minerals all act “drunk” and get lost in the body (calcium/phosphorus/magnesium...) which increases the likelihood of problems with the kidney's (stones/crystals), bones, thyroid, parathyroid, pituitary, spleen, etc. Supplementing with non-synthetic Vitamin D, coupled with natural, non-synthetic Vitamin K, can prevent as well as break up urinary stones/crystals.

 - Vitamin D needs Vitamin K to regulate it.
-Vitamin K is found naturally in fermented products.
-The fermented sardines in Fish Stock make Vitamin D supplementation more effective.
+The sardines in Fish broth make Vitamin D supplementation more effective.

 - Vitamin A inhibits Vitamin D absorption.
-Most supplemental forms of non-synthetic Vitamin D (such as Cod Liver Oil) add Vitamin A, making Fish Stock a better alternative
+Most supplemental forms of non-synthetic Vitamin D (such as Cod Liver Oil) add Vitamin A, making Fish broth a better alternative

 - It is also a great source of easily absorbable macro and trace minerals that trigger metabolic enzymes which enhance the healing process.

 -High in glycine which is known to have calming effects that may help with sleep.

 - High in Iodine that supports the thyroid.
 Iodine also helps the protect the body from radiation